queens-satellite-team/Space-School/lab4/lab4.md

 Note that when inserted, the SD card extends slightly beyond the edge of the PCB.

 ## 6.2 Software Requirements
+You will need to import 2 libraries.
+To import a library, in the Arduino IDE go to -> Sketch -> Include Libraries -> (library name)

+- Import the **SPI** library.
+Note that an Arduino board only has 2 SPI connections.
+- Import the **SD** card library.

 ## 6.3 Example
 ```